savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

 ## Disclaimer

-We -the original authors- are not experts by any mean, only engineers working on accessibility and inclusiveness trying to provide others with the resources we wished we had.
-We don't have a complete understanding of all stakes in the accessibility landscape.
-Keep in mind that the following cartography will certainly be missing some precisions.
+We -the original authors- are not experts by any mean, only engineers working on accessibility and inclusiveness trying to provide others with the resources we wished we had when starting working on accessibility and inclusiveness.
+We don't have a complete understanding of all stakes of the accessibility landscape.
+Keep in mind that the following cartography will certainly miss some precisions.
 If you want to help completing it with your own knowledge, feel free to contact us or to open a pull request on [our repository](https://github.com/Page-and-Maxence/building-inclusive-open-source-software).

 # The actors of accessibility

 The actors can be separated in four main categories: the publics actors, non-profit collectives, consulting firms, small companies (including start-ups) and bigger corporate actors.
-We could also mention university's researchers - but this would probably turn this module into a full state-of-the art bibliography.
+We could also mention researchers and book writers - but this would probably turn this module into a full bibliography.

-## Publics actors
-TODO
+## Countries & institutions

-### States
+### Countries

-TODO
+Countries plays an increasing role in the accessibility landscape.
+As awareness rises, the law evolves to guarantee access to technology as a fundamental human right.
+We briefly mentioned the law of some countries in [Accessibility & Ableism](A-AIE.md).
+Additionally, [this map](https://github.com/Tanaguru/Map-of-Web-Accessibility-Laws-Policies) holds current laws for many countries (despite having a strong towards western countries).

-### European union
+### European Union

-TODO
+The European Union adopted in 2019 the [European Accessibility Act (EAA)](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32019L0882), which requires digital service providers to make their product accessible.
+Deque, a well-known accessibility consulting firm, has [a detailed article on the subject](https://www.deque.com/european-accessibility-act-eaa-compliance/).

 ## Non-profit collectives

 Non-profit organizations are at the core of producing resources about accessibility and inclusiveness, especially from a design and platform agnostic perspective.
 They are also a great sources for critical subjects on the current state of accessibility for different platforms as they often have less conflicts of interest.